Burlington Conservation Stewards

 BCS works with the Burlington Conservation Department to manage and monitor Conservation Areas and other open spaces (trail work, clean ups, reports, etc.) and to promote public awareness and appreciation of natural areas (guided walks, educational lectures, other special events).

-If you would like to become part of the Burlington Conservation Stewards, please fill out this volunteer form and send it to the Conservation Department.
+If you would like to become part of the Burlington Conservation Stewards, please email (firstname.lastname@example.org) or phone (781-270-1655) the Conservation Department.
 We encourage your involvement at whatever level suits you and will happily work with you to identify and utilize your unique talents and interests.

-After we receive your volunteer form, we will invite you to attend a BCS training session where you will learn tips and techniques used for many of our regular projects.
+After we hear from you, we will invite you to attend a BCS training session where you will learn tips and techniques used for many of our regular projects.
 The training is brief but required, and is typically offered twice per year with one day and one evening session offered.

 Photo from Flickr by VA State Parks

 This publication, sent to BCS members, features helpful and interesting information on conservation issues such as invasive species management, bird identification, and green living.

 The BCS Handbook has been developed to provide volunteers with the information needed to conduct monitoring and maintenance in Burlington's Conservation Areas.

 Communicate With Each Other